cjortegon/Travelling-Salesman-Problem/README.md

 Check the test case from test/Main.java where a test case is solved.
 For more information in how to use the code, go to this repository wiki.

+## How algorithm works

+- Using the distance with no traffic between the nodes, a connected graph is built.
+- To allow circuits around the graph the 'Divided groups' and 'Bow tie' problems are solved creating additional connections.
+- Then all the posible ways to travel around the graph are generated.
+- Finally routes are tested at the given starting time to discover how much time it takes to pass thru all.